learn-co-students/nyc-web-111620/40-oauth/README.md

 - [ ] Visualize OAuth flow
 - [ ] Implement OAuth in a React-Rails application

+## Notes

+- general help working with APIs
+  - when do we save data to our DB? (is that data related to some model in data?)
+- general knowledge

 ## What is OAuth?

 OAuth, short for "Open Authorization", is a standardized way of authorizing